Fox-ML-infrastructure/FoxML_Core/LEGAL/LICENSING.md

 - Standard commercial protections

 **Pricing:**
-- Commercial licensing is per team/desk and starts in the six figures annually
+- Commercial licensing is per team/desk and starts at $120,000/year
-- Paid pilot required for organizational evaluation
+- 30-day $0 evaluation available (strict limits).
+Paid pilot required for continued evaluation
 - Fees are specified in Ordering Documents.
 See `DOCS/02_reference/commercial/COMMERCIAL.md` for pricing and packages
 - Pricing based on team/desk size, not total company headcount